 Don’t forget to use our hidden fasteners and board starter screws for a seamless finish on your decking project.

-Complete the look with our composite decking balustrade, to give you the added safety for the whole of your family.
+Complete the look with our high quality composite balustrade, to provide added safety for the whole of your family.

-Check out our decking clearance section, to grab yourself a great bargain on our solid composite decking boards.
+Check out our composite decking clearance, to grab yourself a great bargain on our solid composite decking boards.